-How many European New Year traditions do you know about?
+How many European New Year traditions do you know?
 Well, the holiday is just around the corner.
-If you have a European girlfriend you met online, it would make the occasion extra special if you do some version of a new year tradition from her country.
+If you have a European girlfriend you’ve met online, it would make the occasion extra special if you do some version of a New Year tradition from her country.

 European New Year Traditions You Need To Know About